-The eerie cry of the loon echoes across this northerly coniferous forest, which covers nearly one-third (164,000 sq. km.) of Manitoba.
-A waterfall tumbles down the rugged Canadian Shield cliff side.
-Moose browse in the late sunset while a Cree family engages in rock painting and gathering food.
-Old and new mix freely in this land of contrasts.
-However, each year the traditional trapping and fishing economy loses ground to economic activities such as mining, forestry, and hydro-electric development.
+The haunting cry of the loon echoes across this northern coniferous forest, a region which covers nearly one-third (164,000 sq. km.) of Manitoba.
+Experience a waterfall tumbling down a rugged Canadian Shield cliffside as moose browse in the late sunset, and a traditional Ithiniwak (Cree) family share in rock painting and gathering food.
+Wolf pups play outside their den as an attentive parent stands guard.

 Gain a new appreciation for the delicate beauty and incredible lifestyles of butterflies and other insects as you traverse a beaver pond and enter the world of incredibly diverse bugs and butterflies, and a wonderful beaver in the beautiful Boreal Corridor.

 The Upper Boreal Forest Gallery offers a new perspective of the awe-inspiring Boreal Forest diorama.
 Learn how resource development has changed the environment and impacted traditional trapping and fishing economies.

 Discover a vast selection of Manitoba’s insects in the Boreal Corridor.
 Image ©Manitoba Museum/Ian McCausland

 Learn about the fungus among us in the decomposer’s diorama.
 Image ©Manitoba Museum